Science & Language Arts

 Classic dystopian or satirical works such Animal Farm, The Giver, Ender’s Game, Fahrenheit 451;

-Realistic fiction such as The Pearl, The Wanderer, Holes, Hatchet, My Side of the Mountain, Flipped;
+Realistic fiction such as The Pearl, The Wanderer, Holes, Hatchet, My Side of the Mountain, The Adventures of Tom Sawyer, Flipped;

 Historical fiction such as Roll of Thunder Hear My Cry, Green Glass Sea, A Long Walk to Water, Esperanza Rising, Book Thief, Code Name Verity, The White Camel of Fez, Johnny Tremain;